crlorentzen/docker-zap2xml/README.md

 # docker-zap2xml
 See http://zap2xml.awardspace.info/ for original perl script and guidance for the configuration file.

-DockerFile to build from Alpine for a small, portable zap2xml instance
+DockerFile to build from Alpine for a small, portable zap2xml instance.
+Removes dependency questions.

 Requires:
-  * /data volume, This volume one must place:
+  * /data volume, This volume is used for chache, config, and output
-  * zap2xml.conf following the original zap2xml spec

 Provides:
   * xmltv.xml (or other name if config changes the filename) in the /data mount.